 About our Program

-The post-baccalaureate dietetic internship was initially established and accredited in 1992 and was most recently granted re-accreditation in 2012.
+The post-baccalaureate dietetic internship was initially established and accredited in 1992 and was recently granted reaccreditation for a 7-year term ending June 30, 2031.
 In 2023, ACEND approved the combined MS/DI program to meet the Commission on Dietetic Registration (CDR) requirements to complete a minimum of a master's degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).

 Our program accepts 10 students per year and is in the East Texas pineywoods in Nacogdoches.
 We have two rotation sites, Nacogdoches/Lufkin and Tyler/Longview.